GUIDES AND RESOURCES

 Tofino Emergency Preparedness

-The District of Tofino offers emergency preparedness information to help residents and businesses become better prepared for a major emergency.
+The District of Tofino is continuously looking for ways to engage the public and provide useful information to help residents and businesses become better prepared for a major emergency.

 Sign Up for Emergency Notifications: